JaidenShin/ColumbiaResearch/README.md

 If we set $N = m^\alpha$, convergence is dependent on $\alpha > \alpha_c$, where $\alpha_c$ is some constant.
 We ran simulations to bound the value of $\alpha_c$.

+## 2d Paths problem
+Within a lattice grid, each edge is assigned a random variable that acts as an "alarm clock".
+Whenever an edge's "alarm clock" goes off, we swtich the two associated vertices.
+We are particularly intersted in the point at the origin.
+We use comptuational simulations to motivate answers to certain properites of this point, including whether the velocity of the point converges and whether the point is contained within a certain region.

 ## Superpermutations:
 Given an integer $n$, strings may be constructed given an alphabet $1$ to $n$ inclusive.
 The basis of the superpermutation problem is to find the minimal-length string that contains all $n!$ permutations of $1$ through $n$ in the string.